 Sohan has lived on four continents: Asia, Africa, Europe and North America.
 A physiotherapist by training, a founder of a multi-clinic company, and a renowned inventor with international patents, Sohan’s hobby of story-telling has won him the Judges Choice Award in the Toronto Star Short Story Contest, and the first Burlington Library Literary Excellence Award.

-Now, with the freedom to write full-time, his hobby of writing short stories has turned into writing novels.
 His self-published novel Karam’s Kismet drew mentions in sixteen USA dailies and periodicals.
-This, along with advice from novelist Naomi Regin to “write what you know best,” inspired The Cardboard Lions—a novel based on his own experience as a Sikh in changing times.
+This, along with advice from novelist Naomi Regin to “write what you know best,” inspired Paper Lions—a novel based on his own experience as a Sikh in changing times.
+Paper Lions will be published in Canada (Mawenzi House) and India (Speaking Tiger) in July 2019.